How To Impress Investors To Buy Your Business (Or Finance It)

 Documents written by professionals tend to use financial terms the right way, present data in an organised manner and conform to some industry standards.
 Importantly, they'll include all the information you are legally required to include.
 Documents written by owners often take liberties with financial terms, exaggerate the positives, conceal the bad news.
 If it appears you wrote the document yourself, you're immediately on the back foot.

-An upbeat tone and salesy feel in your Information Memorandum are a dead giveaway that you wrote the document yourself.
+An upbeat tone and salesy feel in your Information (or Sales) Memorandum are a dead giveaway that you wrote the document yourself.
 Business owner-created IMs tend to be high on hype and low on fact.
 They usually cannot be trusted.

 You're good at running your business, your strength isn't the careful crafting of IMs, the subtle use of cues that work with investors, the hitting of psychological triggers ....